IF YOU VALUE YOUR WOOD FLOORS, READ THIS NOW

-When choosing a rug pad for your home or business, its quality and materials should be top priorities.
 The internet is filled with stories about how a rug pad damaged, stripped, or stained floor finishes.
-Unfortunately, today's rug pad market is filled with inferior rug pads that can cause serious harm to floor finishes.
+Unfortunately, today's rug pad market is filled with inexpensive but truly inferior rug pads that can cause serious harm to floor finishes.

-The main problem with most imported plastic pads they are coated with adhesives to enhance grip, which can destroy your floors.
-These pads contain a combination of toxic chemicals which can "off-gas" and stain floors as well as fill your home with toxins.
+The main problem with most imported plastic pads is that they are coated with adhesives to enhance grip, which can destroy your floors.
+These pads contain a combination of toxic chemicals which can "off-gas" and stain floors.
+Even worse, they can fill your home with toxins.
 The vast majority of these pads on the market come from overseas manufacturers and usually contain chemicals, oils, or adhesives that may negatively react with the chemicals in your floor finishes.

 A perfect example of this is the use of phthalates in many plastic rug pads.
 Phthalates are a class of chemicals used to make plastics tougher and harder to break, however, they are also extremely toxic and can be used as dissolving agents.
-As you can assume, you probably don’t want something that is listed as a dissolving agent on your brand new polyurethane finished hardwood floors.
+As you can assume, you probably don’t want something that is listed as a dissolving agent on your brand-new polyurethane-finished hardwood floors (or even old ones!)

-Another issue with imported plastic pads is that they are made with an adhesive coating designed to enhance their non slip grip.
+Another issue with imported plastic pads is that they are made with an adhesive coating designed to enhance their non-slip grip.
 Unfortunately, these pads just end up literally sticking to your floors rather than gripping them.
-Also due to this adhesive process, the pad usually ends up sticking to itself.
-(As shown below)
+Also due to this adhesive process, the pad usually ends up sticking to itself (as shown below) creating lumps under your rugs and not actually functioning to keep your rugs in place.

 Ultimately, imported plastic rug pads are manufactured to be as cheap as possible for American consumers --- they are not designed to be safe on floors.